KushGoel18/online-quiz-portal/README.md

-TOPIC:- Online Examination Application (Using MERN Stack) The Online Examination Application is a comprehensive web-based platform designed to facilitate the seamless administration, delivery, and management of online exams.
+TOPIC:- Online Quiz Portal (Using MERN Stack)  A comprehensive web-based platform designed to facilitate the seamless administration, delivery, and management of online exams.

-This application which has been made using MERN stack (MongoDB, Express.js, React and Node.js) aims at providing an educational institutions, corporate training programs and certification authorities with an efficient, scalable and user-friendly Experience.
+This application which has been made using MERN stack (MongoDB, Express.js, React and Node.js) aims at providing  efficient, scalable and user-friendly Experience.

 The purpose is to offer a seamless experience to both the examiner and examinee by ensuring that exams are conducted effectively, securely with minimal administrative overheads.